 (see the book for my definition of Traditional)

 Club Gricel has (after its temporary closure in 2019) re-opened as Nuevo Gricel (New Gricel) with milongas on most nights including Yira Yira on Friday nights.
 See the full list of milongas and other activities on their Facebook page, here.
 (The Sueño Porteno milongas (Wednesday and Sunday) are, however, in Centro Region Leonesa.)

 Nuevo Salon La Argentina has CLOSED.
 El Arranque has opened on Saturday afternoons in Obelisco Tango.

 Boedo Tango has CLOSED.
 The Sueño Porteno milongas now run in Leonesa on Wednesdays and Sundays, see their Facebook Group here.

 Plaza Bohemia has CLOSED.

-In place of the closed venues, you should definitely check out Obelisco Tango at Entre Rios 1056 which hosts trad-style milongas most nights, including La Milonga de Lucy (previously known as El Maipu) on Mondays and Wednesdays (previously in La Nacional), Milonga de Buenos Aires on Fridays and a milonga hosted by the group of Obelisco milonga organisers on Saturdays.
+In place of the closed venues, you should definitely check out Obelisco Tango at Entre Rios 1056 which hosts trad-style milongas most nights, including La Milonga de Lucy (previously known as El Maipu) on Mondays and Wednesdays, Milonga de Buenos Aires on Fridays and a milonga hosted by the group of Obelisco milonga organisers on Saturdays.